-- · the different ways you can take money from your pension pot - · what each option means for your circumstances - next steps you can take.
+- the different ways you can take money from your pension pot - · what each option means for your circumstances - next steps you can take.

-Pension providers and trustees to schemes will have to signpost people to the Pension Wise service as they approach retirement.
-Initially the Treasury will have overall responsibility for the service design.
-Initially, telephone and online guidance is to be given by the Pensions Advisory Service and face-to-face guidance by the Citizens' Advice Bureau (Guidance Guarantee Delivery Partners).
+Pension providers and trustees to schemes are expected to signpost people to the Pension Wise service as they approach retirement.
+Initially the Treasury had overall responsibility for the service design.
+Initially, telephone and online guidance was given by the Pensions Advisory Service and face-to-face guidance by the Citizens' Advice Bureau (Guidance Guarantee Delivery Partners).
+The Pension Wise service was subsequently transferred to the Money and Pensions Service (MaPS) (see 1.14).